Q. Does Drew offer scholarships or financial aid?

 Q. Can I have a roommate that is not a Drew Scholar?

 A. Yes, but it depends on space and availability.
-However, the roommate must be willing to reside in Rather Hall.
+Additionally, the roommate must be willing to reside in Rather Hall.

-Q. What are the benefits of being in Drew Science Scholars?
+Q. What are the benefits of being in Drew Scholars?

 A. There are many benefits of being a Drew Scholar.
 Drew offers its students many academic and social benefits.
 These include personalized advising, assistance with course planning and registration, academic coaching and tutoring, help with securing professional internships, and connect students who share the same or similar academic, career, and social interests.
 The Drew Scholars program offers these benefits and resources in a supportive personalized environment.
 Our goal is to help all of our students have the best possible college experience.